everycure-org/matrix/docs/src/releases/posts/2024-11-01v0.2.2/post.md

 ### 7. Infrastructure and Tooling Enhancements 🛠

-Several improvements streamline development and deployment workflows:
+Several improvements streamline development and deployment workflows based on continous feedback from everyone in the Matrix community:

 - **`make` and Onboarding Improvements:** Enhancements to the `make` targets and onboarding documentation streamline developer setup and project contribution.
 A `make clean` target simplifies environment cleanup.
-- **Documentation Expansion:** Comprehensive documentation has been added for various aspects of the platform, including data science methodology, onboarding procedures, GraphSAGE comparison experiments, Node2Vec experiment results, and running Argo Workflows locally.
-The README now directs users to the documentation page for easier access.
+- **Documentation Expansion:** Comprehensive documentation has been added for various aspects of the platform, including data science methodology, onboarding procedures, GraphSAGE comparison experiments and Node2Vec experiment results.
-- **`--from-env` Kedro Option:**  Enables reading data from different environments using the `--from-env` option with the `kedro run` command, enhancing flexibility during development and testing.
+- **Running one node locally with full cloud data:** `--from-env cloud` Enables reading data from specific environments as part of the `kedro run` command, enhancing flexibility during development and testing.
+This allows developers to test just their changes on full data locally, essentially "forking" off the cloud environment. [(Documentation)](../../../onboarding/local-setup.md#plugging-into-cloud-outputs)
 - **Kedro Submit Feature:**  Simplifies end-to-end pipeline execution on the current branch using the `kedro submit` feature.
-This feature will become more powerful going forward, allowing developers to submit workflows from their machine to our shared cluster for execution.
+This feature will become more powerful going forward, allowing developers to submit workflows from their machine to our shared cluster for execution. [(Documentation)](../../../infrastructure/runbooks/03_run_pipeline_from_branch.md)
 - **Neo4J Enterprise License Keys:** Enables access to enterprise features of Neo4J.
 We leverage this mainly for hosting several KG versions on a single server as well as using many CPU cores for the GDS library which is usually limited to a parallelism of 4.

 ## Next Steps 🔮

-In the coming months we will focus on:
+In the coming months we will focus on [^3]:

 ### Data Workstreams

-- Fully automating the data release pipeline to reach a weekly patch and monthly minor release cadence.
+- Fully automating the data release pipeline to reach a weekly patch and monthly minor release cadence. [(#612)](https://github.com/everycure-org/matrix/issues/612)
-- Ingesting and integrating the SPOKE KG into the platform.
+- Ingesting and integrating the SPOKE KG into the platform. [#486](https://github.com/everycure-org/matrix/issues/486)
-- Implement a strategy pattern to allow for selection of the synonymization strategy and adding a vector similarity based synonymization strategy.
+- Implement a strategy pattern to allow for selection of the synonymization strategy and adding a vector similarity based synonymization strategy. ([Milestone](https://github.com/everycure-org/matrix/milestone/23))
-- Build a Data Metrics dashboard based on [evidence.dev](https://evidence.dev) and share statistics about our data sources as well as our data releases.
+- Build a Data Metrics dashboard based on [evidence.dev](https://evidence.dev) and share statistics about our data sources as well as our data releases. ([Milestone](https://github.com/everycure-org/matrix/milestone/21))
-- Implement a series of data quality tests and implement filtering steps to remove low quality data.
+- Implement a series of data quality tests and implement filtering steps to remove low quality data. ([#516](https://github.com/everycure-org/matrix/issues/516))

 ### Modelling Workstreams

-- Implement a first mechanism of action algorithm as part of the pipeline.
-See [here](https://github.com/everycure-org/matrix/issues/476)
+- Implement a first mechanism of action algorithm as part of the pipeline. ([#476](https://github.com/everycure-org/matrix/issues/476))
-- Implement first version of timestamped edges and execute time-split-validation experiment.
-See [here](https://github.com/everycure-org/matrix/issues/588)
+- Implement first version of timestamped edges and execute time-split-validation experiment. ([#588](https://github.com/everycure-org/matrix/issues/588))
-- Compare performance of existing models with TxGNN.
-See [here](https://github.com/everycure-org/matrix/issues/586)
+- Compare performance of existing models with TxGNN. ([#586](https://github.com/everycure-org/matrix/issues/586))
-- Incorporate K fold cross validation into evaluation suite.
-See [here](https://github.com/everycure-org/matrix/issues/587)
+- Incorporate K fold cross validation into evaluation suite. ([#587](https://github.com/everycure-org/matrix/issues/587))

 ### Platform Workstreams

-- Add GPUs to the cluster and enable select kedro nodes to run on GPUs
+- Add GPUs to the cluster and enable select kedro nodes to run on GPUs. ([#77](https://github.com/everycure-org/matrix/issues/77))
-- Implement self hosted LLM and embedding system to process node embeddings and enable LLM usage in the pipeline at scale
+- Implement self hosted LLM and embedding system to process node embeddings and enable LLM usage in the pipeline at scale ([Milestone](https://github.com/everycure-org/matrix/milestone/22))
 - [Prepare open sourcing of the repository](https://github.com/everycure-org/matrix/issues?q=is%3Aopen+is%3Aissue+milestone%3A%22Open+Source+MATRIX+Repo%22)

+[^1]: Today, we release the nodes and edges as two tables.
+Going forward we will add additional "feature tables" to the releases that contain specific features such as node embeddings and various other "non biolink" properties.
+These will be easily join'able with the spine tables based on the primary keys.
+[^2]: We are [actively exploring](https://github.com/everycure-org/matrix/issues/543) the merged KG to understand why some nodes are not synonymized and what the theortical upper bound is for rule based synonymization.
+[^3]: For more details, check our [roadmap view](https://github.com/orgs/everycure-org/projects/2/views/19)